 This is a new release more in line with the European model/standard of spirits proof which is usually 80 proof rather than the American of 100 at 81 proof to retain their character and distinctiveness.
 This is a slightly older design, when it first came out, now I notice they have dropped the 81, possibly to deemphasize the lower proof ?

 This is a blend of 6 to 8 year old bourbons that were aged in barrels that were charred at the deepest level number 4 sometimes referred to as “alligator Char ” as the wood resembles an alligators skin in texture.
-I now understand that they may have expanded that ( downwards) to 5 to 8 year old whiskey to meet demand.
+I now understand that they may have expanded that age range ( downwards) to 5 to 8 year old whiskey to meet demand.
 Check your label.

 Appearance: Clear amber like color more yellow than red in the bottle.
 In the glass it is quite wheat straw yellow.
 On swirling it leaves medium thickness oily coat and a few legs.

 First Impression: Corn sweetness backed by rye spice, mint, oak, vanilla,

 Taste: sweet start with mint and spice following on, the oak is very much in evidence and is a bit rough around the edges, Almost a carbon/coal aftertaste.